godaddy/asherah/languages/csharp/AppEncryption/README.md

 #### RDBMS Metastore

-Asherah can connect to a relational database by accepting a ADO DbProviderFactory and a connection string.
+Asherah can connect to a relational database by accepting an ADO DbProviderFactory and a connection string.

 ```c#
 // Create / retrieve a DbProviderFactory for your target vendor, as well as the connection string